Maalot Educational Network | Evaluated Learning Experience

 Version 1 and 2: Topics include: atoms, molecules, atomic theory, chemical formulas and equations, matter and energy, properties of solution, periodicity of elements, chemical bonding, and properties of gasses.

 Version 1: In the lower division baccalaureate/associate degree category, 3 semester hours in Science or Biology (2/11).
-Version 2: In the upper division baccalaureate degree category, 3 semester hours in Science or Biology (4/16 revalidation).
+Version 2: In the upper division baccalaureate degree category, 3 semester hours in Science or Biology (4/16 revalidation) (3/21 revalidation).
+NOTE: Chemistry (CHE 121) and Chemistry with Lab (CHE 123) are duplicative.
+Credit should only be awarded for successful completion of one of the courses.